 St. Patrick’s Day is always an important day for the Irish in New York and the 2009 St. Patrick’s Day Parade was a very special one for the Sisters of Charity.
 Not only was it the first time that they marched in their own congregational contingent, but the 248th parade was dedicated to the SistersRead more..

-The Smithsonian’s National Museum of American History opened Abraham Lincoln’s pocket watch this past March, and discovered a secretly engraved message that turned an unsubstantiated family story into a confirmed historical event.
+The Smithsonian’s National Museum of American History opened Abraham Lincoln’s pocket watch in March 2009, and discovered a secretly engraved message that turned an unsubstantiated family story into a confirmed historical event.
 Jonathan Dillon, a watchmaker who immigrated to Washington, D.C. from Waterford, Ireland, repaired Lincoln’s gold watch in 1861 and engraved the following wordsRead more..

 ith the recent publication of the first volume of Beckett’s letters I started to recall the last time I met Beckett in Paris in 1988.
 We first met in April, 1985.
 It had been three years since our meeting at the café in the Hotel PLM.
 At noon.
 Noon being the time he had suggested.
 Read more..